Audit-first sanitation support

 Solon frames the audit around sanitation risk, procedure reality, instrumentation, return flow, temperatures, chemical delivery, operator steps, and whether design changes are actually justified.

-What a CIP System Audit Separates Before Any Capital Decision
+What a CIP Validation Separates Before Any Capital Decision

-A CIP system audit separates four types of findings before any capital decision is made.
+A CIP validation separates four types of findings before any capital decision is made.
 Each area changes the recommended next action.

 |---|---|---|